OctopusDeploy/People/Support.md

 ## Senior Support Engineer

+The Senior Support Engineer role builds upon the foundation of the Support Engineer role.

-> I am a confident, secure member of the Octopus support team with a proven record of customer support.
+> I am a confident, secure member of the Octopus support team with a proven record of excellent customer support.

 ### I am trusted to delight our customers with every interaction

 - I am proficient with my tools and the core building blocks used by our team.
 - I have a good understanding of more than one area of Octopus, and can confidentaly answer support questions in these areas.
-- I take the time to anticipate related issues and provide support before the customers knows it's needed.
+- I confidently anticipate my customer's needs.
+I am effective at explaining a few steps at a time so the customer can continue after I have finished working for the day.
-- I can confidently step outside my comfort zone and adapt quickly to new area of Octopus.
+- I can confidently step outside my comfort zone and adapt quickly to unfamiliar areas of Octopus.
-- I am proficient at qualifying and analysing support and feature requests.
+- I am proficient at qualifying support tickets into the RUF categories, reliability, usability, and features.
-- I know how to make pragmatic decisions in order to provide the best outcomes for our customers
+- I know how to make pragmatic decisions in order to provide the best outcomes for our customers.
+- I am excellent at prioritising my workload.
-- I know when to call out for help and how to do it effectively.
+- I am quick to recognise when I need help, and I know how to do this in an effective and timely manner.
 - I am technically persuasive.